-Bullying or cyberbullying

-Serious physical contact (e.g. hitting, kicking, punching, biting)

-Severe use of inappropriate language (e.g. swearing,

-sexualised, racial or homophobic language) Spitting deliberately at somebody

-Severe vandalism (equipment, resources, graffiti) Serious disruption of a class which results in the lesson being stopped for the safety of others (e.g. throwing furniture)

-Threatening behaviour towards another pupil or member of staff.
+Bullying or cyberbullying Your parents will be notified immediately by the Serious physical contact (e.g. hitting, kicking, Pastoral Team, and they will be called into school punching, biting) for an immediate meeting with either the Deputy Severe use of inappropriate language (e.g. Headteacher or Headteacher. swearing, The incident will be logged on our records and an sexualised, racial or homophobic language) appropriate consequence will be given.
+You will Spitting deliberately at somebody spend the next break and lunch reflecting on your Severe vandalism (equipment, resources, graffiti) actions.
+Serious disruption of a class which results in the lesson being stopped for the safety of others (e.g. throwing furniture) Threatening behaviour towards another pupil or member of staff.
 Sexual harassment

-Your parents will be notified immediately by the Pastoral Team, and they will be called into school for an immediate meeting with either the Deputy Headteacher or Head of School.

-The incident will be logged on our records and an appropriate consequence will be given.
-You will spend the next break and lunch reflecting on your actions.